weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueStateManager.md

 > **getStateHistory**(`queue`): `Promise`\<[`IQueueStateTransition`](../interfaces/IQueueStateTransition.md)[]\>

-Retrieves the complete state transition history for a queue
+Gets the complete state transition history for a queue.

-This method returns an array of all state transitions that have occurred for the specified queue, from oldest to newest.
-The history is maintained as an audit trail and can be used for:
+Returns array of all state transitions from oldest to newest.

-- Compliance and auditing
-- Debugging operational issues
-- Analyzing queue behavior over time
-- Generating reports on queue availability

-The history is limited to recent transitions.

 ##### Parameters

 ###### queue

-Queue identifier (string or IQueueParams)
+Queue name (string) or { name, ns }

 `string` | [`IQueueParams`](../interfaces/IQueueParams.md)